suraj-nair-1/goal_aware_prediction/README.md

 # Goal-Aware Prediction: Learning to Model What Matters (GAP)

-Code for the ICML 2020 paper Goal-Aware Prediction: Learning to Model what Matters.
+Code for the paper *Goal-Aware Prediction: Learning to Model what Matters.
 Suraj Nair, Silvio Savarese, Chelsea Finn.
+ICML 2020*

 ## Generate Data